Moussaka is a Greek classic, and here I’ll show you how to make it in the most delicious way possible!

 Instructions

 - Beef Layer: Heat 1 tbsp olive oil in a large pan or pot over medium heat.
-Add onion and fry until it begins to soften/brown, then add in garlic and fry for 1-2mins longer.
-Add in beef and break up with a wooden spoon until fully browned.
-Stir in tomato paste and fry for a couple of mins, then pour in wine.
-Deglaze the pan if needed, then pour in passata and beef stock.
-Add in parsley, thyme, cinnamon, salt, sugar, pepper & bay leaf and give it a good stir.
+Add the onion and fry until soft and golden, then add in the garlic and fry for a minute or so longer.
+Add in the beef and fry until completely browned, breaking it up with your wooden spoon as you go.
+Stir in the tomato paste and fry for a couple of mins, then pour in the wine.
+Deglaze the pan if needed, then pour in the passata and beef stock.
+Add in the parsley, thyme, cinnamon, salt, sugar, pepper & bay leaf and give it a good stir.
 Keep on a gentle simmer for around 30mins, stirring occasionally until nice and thick.
-Meanwhile...

-- PREP Veg Layer: Rest few sheets of paper towel on a flat surface and lay on your eggplant slices.
+- PREP Veg Layer: Rest a few sheets of paper towel in a row on a flat surface and lay on the eggplant slices.
 Rub a pinch of salt over both sides, then add two layers of paper towels on top.
-On top of that add the zucchini slices, followed by another layer of paper towel, followed by potato slices and finished with another layer of paper towel.
-Gently press down to soak up the moisture.
-Can use tea towels instead if you wish.
+On top of that, add the zucchini slices, followed by another layer of paper towel.
+Finish with the potato slices and another layer of paper towel on top.
+Gently press down to soak up the moisture from all of the layers.
+You can use tea towels instead if you wish.

-- COOK Veg Layer: Heat up enough oil to cover the veg in a suitably sized pot/pan until it gently sizzles (you're aiming for around 150C/300F).
-Carefully start sliding in your potato slices and fry both sides until lightly golden with the potato fork tender.
-Remove, shake off oil and place on fresh paper towel.
-Increase oil temp slightly to around 170C/340F and fry the zucchini slices until softened & lightly browned, then finish with the eggplant slices.
-Leave everything to drain on paper towels.
+- COOK Veg Layer: Heat up enough oil to cover the veg in a suitably sized pan until it gently sizzles (you're aiming for around 150C/300F).
+Carefully start sliding in the potato slices and fry both sides until lightly golden, with the potato fork-tender.
+Remove the slices, shake off excess oil and place on fresh paper towel.
+Increase the oil temp slightly to around 170C/340F and fry the zucchini slices until softened & lightly browned, then finish with the eggplant slices.
+Leave everything to drain on paper towels to soak up as much excess oil as possible (important).
 You can use two pans to speed things up or bake one or two of the veg (see notes).

-- Béchamel Sauce: In a suitably sized pot over medium heat melt butter.
-Stir in flour to create a paste then gradually begin whisking in your milk.
-Once you've poured in all the milk and the sauce is thick, stir in salt, white pepper and nutmeg.
-Take the pot off heat and stir in pecorino until the sauce is lump free, then quickly whisk in the egg yolks.
+- Béchamel Sauce: Melt the butter in a suitably sized pot over medium heat.
+Stir in the flour to create a roux, then gradually begin pouring in the milk, whisking as you go to avoid lumps forming.
+Once you've poured in all the milk and the sauce is thick, stir in the salt, white pepper and nutmeg.
+If it's still looking thin just simmer a little longer until it thickens up – it should comfortably coat the back of your spoon (see video for reference).
+Take the pot off the heat and stir in the pecorino until the sauce is lump-free, then quickly whisk in the egg yolks.
 Take 1/2 cup of the sauce and stir it into the beef.

 - Stack Moussaka: Add a layer of potato to the baking dish (overlapping as needed) and sprinkle over a hefty pinch of parsley, pecorino, salt & pepper.
-Follow with zucchini and parsley/pecorino/salt/pepper, then half the eggplant with a pinch of salt and pepper.
+Follow with zucchini and parsley/pecorino/salt/pepper, then half of the eggplant with a pinch of salt and pepper.
 Try and close all the gaps and make it all nice and compact.
-Spread over beef layer, top with the rest of your eggplant then top with the Béchamel sauce.
+Spread over the beef layer, top with the rest of the eggplant, then top with the Béchamel sauce.

-- Cook & Serve Moussaka: Finish with a sprinkling of pecorino then place in the oven at 180C/350F for 35-45mins, or until golden on top.
-I highly recommend leaving it to sit for at least 15mins, just to help it keep shape.
+- Cook & Serve Moussaka: Finish with a sprinkling of pecorino, then place in the oven at 180C/350F for 35-45mins, or until golden/lightly charred on top.
+I highly recommend leaving it to sit for at least 15mins, just to help it keep its shape (it will stay hot longer than you think).
 Serve up and enjoy!

 Video